Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Matthias Christandl, Masahito Hayashi and Richard Jozsa for useful suggestions.
-We would also like to thank Ben Derrett, Christoph Harrach and Mark Wilde for helpful discussions and comments.
+We would also like to thank Ben Derrett, Christoph Harrach, Gowtham Raghunath Kurri and Mark Wilde for helpful discussions and comments.